-When Rodgers and Hart wrote that "the most beautiful girl in the world / isn't Grabo, isn't Dietrich," the songwriters confirm that Greta Garbo and Marlene Dietrich ran one-two in virtually all international blonde bombshell competitions in the fourth and firth decades of the twentieth century.
+When Rodgers and Hart wrote that "the most beautiful girl in the world / isn't Garbo, isn't Dietrich,/ but a sweet trick," the songwriters confirmed that Greta Garbo and Marlene Dietrich ran one-two in virtually all international blonde bombshell competitions in the fourth and fifth decades of the twentieth century.
 Garbo (“I want to be alone”) had the reputation of a recluse and the silence of the lovers on Keats's Grecian urn.
 Dietrich, on the other hand, never could resist donning a man's top hat and sitting on top of the piano singing a sexy song in her hoarse voice and irresistible lisp.
 Dietrich sang in three languages (she does Piaf-like French ballads well) with a voice that made up in sheer sexual horsepower what it lacked in vocal range and power.
 Ich bin von kopf bis fus auf liebe eingestellt is even better in German than in the English version that begins “Falling in love again, / Never wanted to, / What am I to do, / Can’t help it.”
 She made that song seem autobiographical, the story of the female enchantress who can't blame herself for leading men like lambs to the slaughter.
 Anyone else singing the song sounds like an imitator.
 Of how many singers and songs can this be said?
 Not many.

 Marlene's natal chart reveals a lusty Capricorn with hard-working Virgo rising.
 Behind the scenes swift Mercury and blonde Venus play games of cache-cache inspiring all who watch to imitate the frolicking gods of Olympus.
 Dietrich's Mars, Jupiter, and Saturn are in Capricorn, her moon in Leo.
 This is consistent with her talent for arousing attention, her ability to communicate desire mixed up with wickedness and danger, and her hard-boiled complexity.
 She can sound sardonic or melancholy, jaded or contemptuous, and this adds a layer of depth to her poker-faced personality.
 Her eyes say she's seen it all and a lot of "it" was shitty. :Dressed in a man’s suit, tie, and shirt with French cuffs, she holds an unlighted cigarette between forefinger and thumb, waiting for you to light her with your Lucifer.
 And you will.